-In our practice, we’ve seen well-meaning people make mistakes that cost them big.
+In our practice, we’ve seen well-meaning people make mistakes that hurt their car insurance claims.
 Today, we’d like to share some of the biggest errors we see on a regular basis.

 It’s very tempting to say too much to the other driver and witnesses at the scene of an accident.
 After all, we’re human – and we want to express ourselves when our emotions are high.

 Be very careful about what you say.
 (Spoiler alert: this is going to be a recurring theme in today’s post!)
 Avoid admissions of any kind, such as speculating what caused the accident or apologizing.
 Even a simple “I’m sorry this happened” could be taken as responsibility.

 There may be factors involved in the accident that aren’t clear right away.
 For instance, the other driver may have been under the influence or speeding.
 Or perhaps there was a blind spot or other vehicle involved.
 By speculating, key details may be overlooked.